dojo/docs/dojox/grid/LazyTreeGrid.rst

 Public API
 ==========

-All available methods of the LazyTreeGrid are listed below:
+Available public methods of the LazyTreeGrid are listed below:

 =========  =====================================  =====================  =======================================================
 Name       Parameters                             Return                 Description
 =========  =====================================  =====================  =======================================================
+setModel   treeModel                              N/A                    Change the LazyTreeGrid's treeModel.

 expand     itemId: string?
 N/A                    Function to handle expanding the row which item maching
                                                                          with the given item id.
 collapse   itemId: string?
 N/A                    Function to handle collapsing the row which item maching